Amenability of coarse spaces and K-algebras

 we may equivalently define algebraic amenability for $\cA$ as saying that for any $\varepsilon >0$ and any finite set $\mathcal{F}\subset\cA$, there exists a nonzero finite-dimensional linear subspace $W$ such that

-Since with regard to the relation of set containment, $\mathrm{\mbox{F\o l}}(\cA, \mathcal{F}, \varepsilon)$ is monotonously decreasing with respect to $\mathcal{F}$ and monotonously increasing with respect to $\varepsilon$, we may also employ nets to simplify the quantifier-laden ``local'' condition used in the above definition: \begin{itemize} \item[(i)] Algebraic amenability of $\cA$ is equivalent to the existence of a net $\{W_i\}_{i\in I}$ of finite-dimensional linear subspaces such that
+Since with regard to the relation of set containment, $\mathrm{\mbox{F\o l}}(\cA, \mathcal{F}, \varepsilon)$ is monotonically decreasing with respect to $\mathcal{F}$ and monotonically increasing with respect to $\varepsilon$, we may also employ nets to simplify the quantifier-laden ``local'' condition used in the above definition: \begin{itemize} \item[(i)] Algebraic amenability of $\cA$ is equivalent to the existence of a net $\{W_i\}_{i\in I}$ of finite-dimensional linear subspaces such that

 \item[(ii)] Proper algebraic amenability of $\cA$ requires, in addition, that this net $\{W_i\}_{i\in I}$ satisfies $ \cA = \liminf_{i} W_i $, where $ \liminf_{i} W_i := \bigcup_{j \in I} \bigcap_{i \geq j} W_i $. \end{itemize} \end{remark}